 Erin Klene, DVM

 Erin Klene, DVM, was born and raised in Manchester, New Hampshire.
 She received her bachelor's degrees in biology and animal science from the University of Delaware.
 She then received her doctorate from the Cornell College of Veterinary Medicine in Ithaca, New York.
-Dr. Klene moved to the western New York area after graduation and joined the Orchard Park Veterinary Medical Center.
+Dr. Klene moved to the western New York area after graduation and joined the Orchard Park Veterinary Medical Center in 2004.

 Return to top